chjj/blessed/README.md

 - __forceUnicode__ - Force blessed to use unicode even if it is not detected via terminfo, env variables, or windows code page.
 - __input/output__ - Input and output streams. `process.stdin`/`process.stdout`
-  by default, however, it could be a `net.Socket` if you wanted to make a program that ran over telnet or something of that nature.
+  by default, however, it could be a `net.Socket` if you want to make a program that runs over telnet or something of that nature.
 - __term__ - `TERM` name used for terminfo parsing.
-Set to the `$TERM` env variable by default.
+The `$TERM` env variable is used by default.
+This option is unlikely to ever be needed.
 - __title__ - Set the terminal window title if possible.
 Corresponds to the `title` property mentioned below.